Foisal1301/PineApple-Screen-Recorder/README.md

-'# Screen Recorder with Python'
+# PineApple Screen Recorder
+Using python